 Second, the free market is the basis for the global economy.
 That's because no single government controls it.
 World organizations have implemented some regulations and agreements, but no world government has the power to create a global command economy.

 04More on a Market Economy

 A market economy has six defining characteristics.
 The United States has all six characteristics of a market economy.

 First, the law protects ownership of private property.
 Second, everyone is free to live, work, produce, buy and sell whatever they choose (as long as it's legal.)
 Third, self-interest drives the buying and selling of goods and services, including employment.
 Sellers want the highest price and buyers want the best value for their money.

 Fourth, the law protects competition.
 Fifth, prices are allowed to float along with supply and demand.
-And sixth, the primary role of government is to make sure that everyone has free access to a free market.
+Sixth, the primary role of government is to make sure that everyone has free access to a free market.

 Congress passes regulations to make sure no one is manipulating the market.
 The Constitution protects the free press to give everyone equal access to information.

 Many aspects of the U.S. economy follow the characteristics of a command economy.

-First, there is an annual federal budget that outlines the government's priorities.
-That takes the place of a central plan.
+First, there is an annual federal budget that outlines the government's priorities and takes the place of a central plan.
 Second, Congress guides the allocation of resources.
 Taxes discourage some activities while subsidies encourage others.

 Third, government spending follows the priorities for the country.
 For example, U.S. military spending increased after the 9/11 terrorist attacks.
 Fourth, the government owns a monopoly in important national industries.